sonila15/credit-risk-classification/README.md

 - Recall Score: 0.99

 ### Summary:
 The oversampling technique used in the second logistic regression model improves the model's performance significantly, especially in terms of recall score for high-risk loans.
 However, there is a slight decrease in precision score, which indicates the model may predict more false positives than before.
-Given that the recall score is of utmost importance in identifying high-risk loans, we recommend using the oversampling technique to build the machine learning model for LendingClub.
+Given that the recall score is of utmost importance in identifying high-risk loans, we recommend using the oversampling technique to build the machine learning model for Lending data.